ibm-cloud-docs/EventStreams/scaling_capacity.md

 6. Monitor the update of the service instance.

-    The scale-up process might take several minutes to complete depending on what new resources need to be allocated to the service instance.
+    The scale-up process might take from several minutes to three hours to complete depending on what new resources need to be allocated to the service instance.

     You can get the current service instance information by using the following command.